brainlesstony/BINF4241-group-9/Assignment 5/ANSWERS.md

 Since we have limited board size, each category needs to be tested.
 This is the way we constructed it in the first assignment.
 First Square/Last Square/Square, Snakes and Ladders are all tested in the BoardTest (since they are crucial for tests on the board class).
+The conditions game over and not over are methods in the Board Class and therefore tested in BoardTest.

 *Bugfixes*

 - Fixed empty input for board size in Board Class.
 - Fixed empty input for amount of players in PlayerList Class.
 #Task 2 Tic Tac Toe

 **Gameboard**